mattroumaya/surveymonkey/README.md

 ### Install development dependencies

-This package uses the `pivot_wide()` function from tidyr 0.8.3.9000, the development version of tidyr.
+This package uses the `pivot_wide()` function from tidyr 0.8.3.9000.
+This will eventually go to CRAN, but while the development version of the package still lives on GitHub in the meantime, it may be a hassle to install.

 Check your version number with `devtools::session_info()`; if your version is 0.8.3 or earlier, you will need to update.
-You can install the development version of tidyr with `devtools::install_github("tidyverse/tidyr")`…
+You can install the development version of tidyr with `devtools::install_github("tidyverse/tidyr")`.

+*If this succeeds*: great\!
+On to the next step.

-… be aware that this may set off a cascade of necessary installations, as the development version of `tidyverse/tidyr` requires the development version of `r-lib/vctrs`, which requires the development version of `r-lib/rlang` and `r-lib/ellipsis` and `r-lib/pillar`.
-So if installation of one fails, note what dependency is mentioned in the error message and try installing it from GitHub.
+*If this fails because dependencies fail to install:* take note of what dependency is mentioned in the error message and try installing it from GitHub.
+E.g., if it failed to install because `pillar` is not present, try installing `pillar` from CRAN or GitHub.
+Then try `devtools::install_github("tidyverse/tidyr")` again.
 Eventually, working your way up from the bottom, they should install.

+*If you get an error message that includes “R (\< 3.6.0) cannot send HTTP headers with the”wininet" download method":* - try upgrading your R to the latest version, 3.6.1.
+This will require some package re-installation.
+Windows users can upgrade using the *installr* package by running `install.packages("installr")` and then `installr::updateR()`, the latter preferably from the R GUI (not RStudio).

 You are done here when `devtools::install_github("tidyverse/tidyr")` succeeds.

-(This annoyance will be moot when these packages go to CRAN, eventually.)
+Dustin or Sam can help you if you get stuck.

 ### Set up account access to GitHub and SurveyMonkey